samtools/hts-specs/htsget.md

 # Protocol essentials

 All API invocations are made to a configurable HTTP(S) endpoint, receive URL-encoded query string parameters, and return JSON output.
-Successful requests result with HTTP status code 200 and have UTF8-encoded JSON in the response body, with the content-type `application/json`.
+Successful requests result with HTTP status code 200 and have UTF8-encoded JSON in the response body.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

 Any timestamps that appear in the response from an API method are given as [ISO 8601] date/time format.

 HTTP responses may be compressed using [RFC 2616] `transfer-coding`, not `content-coding`.

+Requests adhering to this specification MAY include an `Accept` header specifying the htsget protocol version they are using:

+    Accept: application/vnd.ga4gh.htsget.v0.2rc+json

+JSON responses SHOULD include a `Content-Type` header describing the htsget protocol version defining the JSON schema used in the response, e.g.,

+    Content-Type: application/vnd.ga4gh.htsget.v0.2rc+json; charset=utf-8

 ## Authentication